 I highly recommend using high quality paper instead of standard printer paper for this project.
 It’ll just give you a better print overall.
 If you don’t want to deal with printing at home, send the prints to Staples for in store printing (prices might be around $1/print).

-Start with the layout.
+Start with the layout of your gallery wall.
 Arrange prints flat on a surface so you can see how they’ll fit together.
 I typically work on the floor for this, because it gives best overall view.
 Don’t forget to keep measurements in mind to ensure they’ll all fit on my designated wall space.

 As you’re hanging pieces, make sure to leave enough empty space around your art to fit the washi tape.
 I left about 2.5″ from print to print.
 And of course level each piece as you go.

 Continue hanging art until your gallery wall is in place, then it’s time to go in and add your washi tape!
 I like the look of the overhang, but you can trim your washi to a perfect rectangular shape as well.
 Use scissors to ensure a clean edge.

 I rounded up sources for all of this art in a previous post, but am linking to them again here in case you want to replicate this gallery wall for your home and check out the amazing artist behind the work: